L3MON4D3/LuaSnip/DOC.md

 the well-established VSCode and SnipMate format, as well as plain Lua files for snippets written in Lua.

-All loaders share a similar interface:
+All loaders (except the vscode-standalone-loader) share a similar interface:
 `require("luasnip.loaders.from_{vscode,snipmate,lua}").{lazy_,}load(opts:table|nil)`

 where `opts` can contain the following keys: